yashpatel7025/django-prompt/README.md

 ## FYI
-* django-app is deployed on **Microsoft Azure**
+* Django-app is deployed on **Microsoft Azure**
 * Base URL - > http://django-prompt.centralindia.cloudapp.azure.com
 * As discussed with Jordan, project is backend focused and front-end part is not implemented, instead test-cases are written to make sure API logic is correct and desired response is received
-* As API calls will not occur by front-end, few validations are added while picking up the request and submitting the feedback.
+* As APIs would not be called by front-end, few validations are added while picking up the request and submitting the feedback.

 ## API Contracts

-**1. get all feedback request available for user to pickup**
+**1. Get all feedback request available for user to pickup**

 **GET** <em> ```/api/feedback-request/```</em>